SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 00:00:00:00
 */
 ```
-Many peripherals have a couple of 16-bit registers; this works very nicely.
+Many peripherals have a couple of 16-bit registers, amongst a sea of 16-bit ones.
 Say I'm trying to debug a problem involving the synchronous mode serial (because recently I was), it's got a baud register in the middle that I'd like to have formatted nicely.
-A union of a word and a byte pointer is just the thing here
+A union of a word and a byte pointer is just the thing here:
 ```c
   union {
     volatile uint16_t *  intp;